yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 To run this tutorial you will need a MissingLink account.
 If you don't have one, please [head to the MissingLink website and sign up](https://missinglink.ai/console/signup/userdetails).

+You will also need to have [Python](https://www.python.org/downloads/) and [Docker](https://docs.docker.com/install/#supported-platforms) installed on your workstation.

 ---
 **NOTE**